okwolf/hyperapp-fx/README.md

 http = (url: string, action: string, options?: object) => EffectTuple
 ```

 Describes an effect that will send an HTTP request using [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch) and then call an action with the response.
-If you are using a browser from the Proterozoic Eon like Internet Explorer you will want a [`fetch` polyfill](https://github.com/github/fetch).
+If you are using a browser from the Proterozoic Eon like Internet Explorer you will want one of the [available](https://github.com/developit/unfetch) `fetch` [polyfills](https://github.com/github/fetch).
 An optional `options` parameter supports the same [options as `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Window/fetch#Parameters) plus the following additional properties:

 | Property   | Usage                                                                                                                                              | Default                            |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------|